Worship Guitar

 Modern worship guitar sounds like it does because a handful of elements show up across almost every church and record.
 A Vox AC30 or AC30-adjacent amp model.
 A transparent boost — Klon, Tumnus, or similar.
 A dotted-eighth-note delay, tempo-locked.
 Plate reverb.
 A shimmer effect for pads.
 Those five elements handle 90% of what you hear from Elevation, Hillsong, Bethel, Passion, and most A/B-tier worship songs.

 What separates a great worship guitarist isn't the pedals.
-It's the knob positions (the Klon at 7 o'clock, not noon; the Muff Sustain at 30%, not maxed), the structural use of delay (rhythmic, not decorative), and the live-mix awareness that keeps the guitar present without fighting the band.
+It's the knob positions, the structural use of delay (rhythmic, not decorative), and the live-mix awareness that keeps the guitar present without fighting the band.

 Nathan Cross — who writes most of our worship content — is a working worship guitarist in mid-sized churches.
 The guides here reflect a Sunday morning reality, not a bedroom studio.